gradle/gradle/design-docs/play-support.md

 - Build distribution image and zips, as per `play stage` and `play dist`
 - Integrate with the distribution plugin.

+### Implementation

+Play plugin:

+- Defines a distribution that bundles a Play server and Play application.

 # Milestone 2

 ## Long running compiler daemon

 Reuse the compiler daemon across builds to keep the Scala compiler warmed up.
 This is also useful for the other compilers.

+### Implementation

+- Maintain a registry of compiler daemons in ~/.gradle
+- Daemons expire some time after build, with much shorter expiry than the build daemon.
+- Reuse infrastructure from build daemon.

 ## Keep running Play application up-to-date when source changes